-While the film is a blast for the majority, only a couple of elements didn’t work for me.
-The film attempts to be mysterious in certain moments but was highly predictable for the majority.
+While the film is a blast for the majority, only a few elements didn’t work for me.
+The film attempts to be mysterious in certain moments but is highly predictable for the majority.
 While the songs are fun and exciting to see, I was surprised to find that none of the songs stuck with me, unlike previous musicals such as La La Land or The Greatest Showman.
 Granted, this can also be due to my taste in music.

-Overall, this film certainly delivers a good time, and naturally, audiences will feel like they are involved with the party on screen.
+Overall, this film delivers a good time, and naturally, audiences will feel involved with the party on screen.
 The pacing is excellent, and the music is undoubtedly entertaining from start to finish.
-As a musical, this film doesn’t quite reach the top of its game compared to some of the previous musical films I’ve seen in recent years, but I still certainly had a fun time.
+As a musical, this film doesn’t quite reach the top of its game compared to some of the previous musical films I’ve seen recently, but I still had a fun time.
 I highly recommend you wear your dancing shoes when you see this on the big screen.
-Also, be sure to stay after the film’s credits for a pleasing and fun surprise.
-In The Heights (2021) is Now Available on Blu-ray & DVD!
+Also, stay after the film’s credits for a pleasing and fun surprise.